Louis Pasteur: Faith and spirituality

 His grandson, Louis Pasteur Vallery-Radot, wrote that Pasteur had kept from his Catholic background only a spiritualism without religious practice.
 However, Catholic observers often said that Pasteur remained an ardent Christian throughout his whole life, and his son-in-law wrote, in a biography of him:

 The Literary Digest of 18 October 1902 gives this statement from Pasteur that he prayed while he worked:

 Maurice Vallery-Radot, grandson of the brother of the son-in-law of Pasteur and outspoken Catholic, also holds that Pasteur fundamentally remained Catholic.
 According to both Pasteur Vallery-Radot and Maurice Vallery-Radot, the following well-known quotation attributed to Pasteur is apocryphal: "The more I know, the more nearly is my faith that of the Breton peasant.
 Could I but know all I would have the faith of a Breton peasant's wife".
 According to Maurice Vallery-Radot, the false quotation appeared for the first time shortly after the death of Pasteur.
 However, despite his belief in God, it has been said that his views were that of a freethinker rather than a Catholic, a spiritual more than a religious man.
 He was also against mixing science with religion.

 Death

-In 1868, Pasteur suffered a severe brain stroke that paralysed the left side of his body, but he recovered.
+In 1868, Pasteur suffered a severe stroke that paralysed the left side of his body, but he recovered.
 A stroke or uremia in 1894 severely impaired his health.
 Failing to fully recover, he died on 28 September 1895, near Paris.
 He was given a state funeral and was buried in the Cathedral of Notre Dame, but his remains were reinterred in the Pasteur Institute in Paris, in a vault covered in depictions of his accomplishments in Byzantine mosaics.